maishakabir/maishakabir.github.io/_portfolio/project4.markdown

 ---

 # Background
-I worked on this project with Eric Yehl in Reimagining Mobility, a graduate level Design Innovation course with mentorship from Ford UX designers.
-We were interested in designing interactions and experiences inside cars of the future, so we conducted interviews, created personas, and synthesized our research into design imperatives.
-Our initial concept was something we called "the fifth room" - it was the idea of extending the functionality of rooms in houses to the space inside an autonomous vehicle.
-But more on that later.
+This is a project I worked on with Eric Yehl in Reimagining Mobility: Design Exploration and Research.
+The graduate level Design Innovation course asked us to look 10-15 years into the future of transportation and explore interactions between humans and different transportation modalities.
+My partner and I wanted to explore interactions and experiences inside of autonomous vehicles, so we started researching and defining the problem.
+We conducted interviews, created personas, and synthesized our research into design imperatives.
+We found that a self-driving future opens up the car as a space with endless possibility &mdash; the car has the potential to be a space of work, creativity, leisure, self-improvement, and so much more.

 # Research

-We started our research by interviewing people who had long daily commutes.
-We wanted to learn what non-driving activities they engaged in and how they felt their time was being used.
+Who is the typical user of a self-driving car today?
+And who will the user be in 10-15 years?
+These are the questions we asked ourselves when we started thinking about autonomous vehicles.
+At the time of our inquiry, October 2017, it seemed like the majority of users were people who were directly involved in the development and testing of these cars.
+There were some users who were just passengers, but only in select urban areas that had limited deployments of autonomous vehicles (i.e. Lyft/nuTonomy in Boston in December 2017).

+The early 2020s seemed to be the <a href="https://emerj.com/ai-adoption-timelines/self-driving-car-timeline-themselves-top-11-automakers/" target="blank">industry projected date</a> for a significant number of autonomous vehicles on the roads.
+While the timeline was not certain, we assumed that the number of autonomous vehicles on roads would continue to increase and become more affordable/accessible to the general public with time.
+In 10-15 years, self-driving cars would be deployed in more areas and serve a diverse group of passengers.

+#### Interviews

+We decided to interview eight long distance commuters living in the Bay Area.
+These commuters did not use self-driving cars to get to work - but they did spend at least an hour of their day inside a car 5-7 days a week.
+We wanted to learn how they currently used that time and space.
+What non-driving activities did they engage in?
+How did they feel their time was being used?
 We hoped to use this information to project their desired experiences into a future of autonomous vehicles.

-We talked to eight long distance commuters living and working in the Bay Area.
-Two of these interviews were contextual interviews - meaning we interviewed them as they drove along their daily route.
-Going along for the ride let us observe their behaviors as they drove and see how they interacted with things in their car.
-The rest of the interviews happened in person or over video calls.
+Most of our interviews took place in-person.
+Two of them were contextual interviews, meaning we interviewed them as they drove us along their daily route.
+Going along for the ride added another dimension to the interviews because we got to observe their behaviors as they drove and see their reactions to external factors (e.g. weather, traffic) that could play a role in the commuting experience.

-After the interviews, we transcribed them and made interview summary charts for each person.
-We categorized the activities they did in the car (productivity, entertainment, mindfulness, or other) and pulled out quotes that highlighted their overall feeling about their commute.
+We summarized each interview afterwards by pulling out important quotes and categorizing the activities into sections (productivity, entertainment, mindfulness, and other).

 Here's an example of one of our interview summaries:
 <img class="center" src="{{ site.baseurl }}/img/sd1.png" alt=""/>